RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 _[Table of Contents](#table-of-contents)_

-## Data Window Methodology
+## DataWindow Methodology

-Creating a Data Window involves many processes of varying complexity.
-This section will break down and explain each step taken in the creation of the Data Window.
+Creating a DataWindow involves many processes of varying complexity.
+This section will break down and explain each step taken in the creation of the DataWindow.

 _[Table of Contents](#table-of-contents)_

-### Data Window Initialization
+### DataWindow Initialization

 When creating a DataWindow, the parameters of its creation are stored for future reference.
 Each parameter used to create the DataWindow is saved to its respective property.
 If the parameter is not specified,